-You’ve bought a ski season pass and waiting for the snow season to start.
+Bought a ski season pass and waiting for the snow season to start?
 As of this article’s publication, July 15, 2020 we are looking at about 18 more weeks until the Thanksgiving holiday weekend when most Tahoe resorts open their doors.
 Make the most of this window of time to get in shape for the ski and ride season.

-Here’s how: get fit by adding these key ski and snowboard functional conditioning components to your workouts:
+Here’s how: add these key ski and snowboard functional conditioning components to your workouts to get in shape..

 (1) Interval cardio training exercise aka High Intensity Interval Training (HIIT)